JessKLockhart/JessKLockhart/README.md

-- 👋 Hi, I’m @JessKLockhart.
+- 👋 Hi, I’m Jessica Lockhart.
 I am a PhD student at Carleton Univeristy
 - 👀 I’m interested in agent based modelling, spatial ecology and meta-analysis
 - 📫 How to reach me: JessicaLockhart@cmail.carleton.ca